VirtoCommerce/vc-docs/platform/developer-guide/docs/Tutorials-and-How-tos/How-tos/feature-flags.md

 ```

-Integrating feature flags with Virto Commerce and Virto Storefront using public store settings and GraphQL queries provides developers with a flexible and efficient way to manage feature variations and configurations in their applications.
+Integrating feature flags with Virto Commerce Platform and Frontend Application using public store settings and GraphQL queries provides developers with a flexible and efficient way to manage feature variations and configurations in their applications.

 ## Summary

-Implementing feature flags with Virto Commerce and Virto Storefront provides developers with a flexible and efficient way to manage feature variations and configurations in their applications.
+Implementing feature flags with Virto Commerce Platform and Frontend Application  provides developers with a flexible and efficient way to manage feature variations and configurations in their applications.
 By leveraging public store settings and GraphQL queries, developers can easily control feature activation and visibility at runtime, enabling safer experimentation, gradual rollouts, and targeted releases.